 Master's Concentration

-Social Enterprise, Innovation and Entrepreneurship: Master's Degree
+Social Enterprise, Innovation and Entrepreneurship

 Are you a social entrepreneur or aspiring to become one?
 Will a social innovation move the needle on a problem or challenge you're passionate about?
 Increase your value as a nonprofit leader and learn to address community issues in this hands-on master's degree concentration in Social Enterprise, Innovation, and Entrepreneurship designed to help you drive mission impact.
 In this program, you'll gain the practical strategies and tools needed to take a social enterprise idea through to launch — plus all the steps in-between: funding, prototyping, scaling, marketing, measurement, and more.